A Level Psychology

-Seven GCSEs with B grades in English Language, Maths and Science (preferably Biology) being essential.
+- B grades in GCSE English Language, Mathematics and Science essential.

 Assessment is through end of year exams.

 Unit 2 – 20% Using Psychological Concepts

 Unit 3 – 40% The study of Behaviours